 Education & Professional Activities

-Dr. McLeod holds doctoral and masters degrees in counseling psychology from the University of Minnesota, and a masters degree in Speech Communication from Central Missouri State University.
+Dr. McLeod holds doctoral and masters degrees in Counseling Psychology from the University of Minnesota, and a masters degree in Speech Communication from Central Missouri State University.
 Prior to becoming a psychologist, Dr. McLeod was a high school English teacher and debate coach.
-As such, she enjoys speaking in the community on topics ranging from parenting teens in the digital age to succeeding in college with Asperger Syndrome.
+As such, she enjoys speaking in the community on topics ranging from parenting teens in the digital age to succeeding in college with Autism.

-Dr. McLeod currently serves as a member of the Board of Professional Affairs of the American Psychological Association (APA), is the Chair of APA’s Committee of State Leaders, and is a member-at-large of APA’s Division 42, The Community for Psychologists in Independent Practice.
+Dr. McLeod currently serves as Chair of the Board of Professional Affairs of the American Psychological Association (APA), is the past Chair of APA’s Committee of State Leaders, and is President-Elect of APA’s Division 42, The Community for Psychologists in Independent Practice.
 She also serves as the Minnesota representative to APA’s Council of Representatives.
 A few years ago, Dr. McLeod was appointed by Minnesota Governor Dayton to serve on the Minnesota Board of Psychology as the Doctoral Program representative and is currently the Chair of the Board of Psychology.
 Dr. McLeod is an associate faculty member teaching in the APA-accredited doctoral program in Counseling Psychology at St. Mary’s University of Minnesota.
 Previously, she served as the 2016 President of the Minnesota Psychological Association (MPA).
-She is a graduate of APA’s Leadership Institute for Women in Psychology, and in 2018 was awarded the Karl F Heiser APA Presidential Award for Advocacy.
+She is a graduate of APA’s Leadership Institute for Women in Psychology, in 2018 was awarded the Karl F Heiser APA Presidential Award for Advocacy, and in 2020 was presented with the MPA Susan T. Rydell Lifetime Achievement Award for Outstanding Contribution to Psychology.
 She also is a founding member of the Suicide Prevention Collaborative in Washington County.
 Finally, Dr. McLeod is partnering with Central & Priority Pediatrics in Woodbury and Roseville, and the Child & Teen Medical Center in Fridley and Blaine to build integrated behavioral health programs for children and youth, ages 0-22, increasing access to behavioral health services in these primary care clinics.

 Robin sees clients at the Woodbury location, and at the Child and Teen Medical Center in Blaine, as well as at Central Pediatrics in Woodbury.